cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 > $ squeue -u your_user_name

-Once it is done, all of the subdirectories in `/fefs/aswg/workspace/yourname/yourprojectname/Crab/DL1/` will be filled with files of the type `dl1_MX.RunXXXXXX.0XX.h5` for each MAGIC subrun.
+Once it is done, all of the subdirectories in `/fefs/aswg/workspace/yourname/yourprojectname/Crab/VERSION/DL1/` will be filled with files of the type `dl1_MX.RunXXXXXX.0XX.h5` for each MAGIC subrun.
 The next step of the conversion from DL0 to DL1 is to merge all the MAGIC data files such that in the end, we have only one datafile per night.
 To do so, we run the following command (always in the directory `yourprojectname`):

 > $ merging_runs (-c config_general.yaml)

 **The command inside parenthesis is not mandatory**.
 By the way, it is better if you don't use it unless you know what you are doing.
 The output in the terminal will be something like this:
 ```
-***** Generating merge bashscripts...
+***** Generating merge_MAGIC bashscripts...
 ***** Running merge_hdf_files.py in the MAGIC data files...
 Process name: merging_Crab
 To check the jobs submitted to the cluster, type: squeue -n merging_Crab
+This process will take about 10 to 30 min to run.
 ```

 This script will merge the MAGIC data files in the following order: